robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ### Viewing notes from a text editor

 Notes are just plain text in folders, which means you can interact with them via your file system.
-For example, on macOS this means that your Obsidian notes show up in Spotlight search, which can be quite useful.
+For example, on macOS, this means that your Obsidian notes show up in Spotlight search, which can be quite useful.
 It also means that you can reorganise your notes in Finder or File Explorer.

 Slightly more advanced: I often interact with my Obsidian vault via VSCode, a programming environment.